• Skip to primary navigation

 Compile Time Error Screenshot

-Run time errors: This type of error is generated when a computer system is not efficient to execute a particular statement like insufficient memory to store something or the inability of the microprocessor to execute some statements.
+Run time errors: This type of error is generated when a computer system is not efficient in executing a particular statement, like insufficient memory to store something or the inability of the microprocessor to execute some statements.

 Example1: Runtime Error caused by dividing by zero